Skip to main content

 Follow the instructions from: https://github.com/tlsnotary/tlsn/tree/main/crates/examples/interactive#readme

-Simple Attestation Example: Verifying Data from an API in Rust with a Notary
+Simple Attestation Example: Attesting and Verifying Data from an API in Rust

 Follow the instructions from: https://github.com/tlsnotary/tlsn/tree/main/crates/examples/attestation#readme